New HMAC-DRBG and SHA-2 Libraries

 This is the first battery of a series of libraries I’m writing that were primarily inspired by noble-cryptography after the death (or at least deprecation) of cryptonite.
 The libraries are pure, readable, concise GHC Haskell, having minimal dependencies, and aim for clarity, security, performance, and user-friendliness.

-I finally got around to going through most of the famous cryptopals challenges challenges last year and have since felt like writing some “foundational” cryptography (and cryptography-adjacent) libraries that I myself would want to use.
+I finally got around to going through most of the famous cryptopals challenges last year and have since felt like writing some “foundational” cryptography (and cryptography-adjacent) libraries that I myself would want to use.
 I’d like to understand them well, test and benchmark them myself, eke out performance and UX wins where I can get them, etc. etc.

 An example is found in the case of ppad-hmac-drbg – I want to use this DRBG in the manner I’m accustomed to using generators from e.g. mwc-random, in which I can utilise any PrimMonad to handle the generator state: